 Concession stand workers are a vital part of the sports stadium experience.
 They are the friendly faces that deliver much-needed refreshments and the occasional banter.
 So how do you find workers that live up to the high expectations?
 It all starts with your concession worker job description.

 What is a Concession Stand Worker?

 A concession worker is a person who works at the refreshment stands, or counter area of an amusement park, stadium, sports arena, or movie theater.
 The term concession stand is used to describe the temporary structures found in carnivals and other outdoor events where food items are sold.

 A concession stand worker typically operates within the guidelines established by a specific park or company, but may also come under stricter health guidelines if they are located near or between public spaces.

 Concession Worker Job Description

-The responsibilities of a concession stand worker shouldn’t be taken lightly.
+The job of a concession stand worker shouldn’t be taken lightly.
 Extended periods of standing, heavy lifting, food preparation, as well as customer relations are normal parts of the job.
 A well-written concession worker job description will help you attract the most qualified candidates who can meet the physical and communicative demands of the job.

 - Take customer orders and assemble them correctly.

 - Check identification for age-restricted items, such as alcoholic beverages.